bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

 Running -send with local node:
 It is possible, that antivirus blocks proper start of bitcoind - then you should add exception to your antivirus.

-If you have mAPI running in container on localhost and bitcoind also running on the same machine, you may need to change the docker-compose.yml to make it work.
+If you have mAPI running in a Docker container on localhost and bitcoind is also running on the same machine, you may need to change the docker-compose.yml to make it work.
 One way to access bitcoind from mAPI container is to use docker.internal.host (you can also try IP of your machine), another way is to use network_mode: host, see https://www.cloudsavvyit.com/14114/how-to-connect-to-localhost-within-a-docker-container/.
 (on Linux you need to provide the following run flag: --add-host=host.docker.internal:host-gateway, check https://stackoverflow.com/questions/48546124/what-is-linux-equivalent-of-host-docker-internal/61001152).